Return to the search form Return to your search results

 Email: study-abroad@uiowa.edu

-Tanzania is a beautiful and diverse country in East Africa spanning the Serengeti Plains; Mount Kilimanjaro, Africa’s highest peak; and the Zanzibar archipelago.
+Tanzania is a beautiful and varied country in East Africa spanning the Serengeti Plains; Mount Kilimanjaro, Africa’s highest peak; and the Zanzibar archipelago.
 The Serengeti ecosystem (approximately 25,000 square km) includes Oldupai Gorge, a formation of the Great Rift Valley system and the site of renowned early hominid fossil discoveries by Mary and Louis Leakey.

 The Serengeti also contains the immense Ngorongoro Crater, a UNESCO world heritage site and the world’s largest intact volcanic caldera.
 The Serengeti is home to a large and diverse population of wildlife.
-More than 120 ethnic groups live in Tanzania, comprising tremendous cultural and linguistic diversity, though unified by a single national language — Kiswahili.
+More than 120 ethnic groups live in Tanzania, comprising tremendous cultural and linguistic differences, unified by a single national language — Kiswahili.

 Tanzania, East African country situated just south of the Equator.
 Tanzania was formed as a sovereign state in 1964 through the union of the therefore separate states of Tanganyika and Zanzibar.
 Mainland Tanganyika covers more than 99 percent of the combined territories’ total area.
 Mafia Island is administered from the mainland, while Zanzibar and Pemba islands have a separate government administration.
 Dodoma, since 1974 the designated official capital of Tanzania, is centrally located on the mainland.
 Dar es Salaam is the largest city and port in the country.